 Over the last 11 months, I spent about 30 hours a week touching people’s feet.
 I’m sure some of you get a little squeamish at that thought, but if you are anything like me, you are fascinated with the task of piecing together the puzzle of helping meet a runner’s needs, physiology/biomechanics, and a touch of human psychology: i.e. trying to figure out why on earth people do or think what they do (regarding running and shoes.
 I don’t delve much deeper into the psyche than that.)
+And one thing people often do is make the same running shoe mistakes, time and time again.

 1. The Wrong Size.